tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 });
 ```

-The full list of plugins, their options and control reference is [available here].
+The full list of plugins, their options and control associations is [available here](../plugin-toolbar-menu-controls/).

-## Toolbar Configuration Option
+## Toolbar Configuration

 In most TinyMCE integrations it's desirable to change the toolbar configuration to suit your needs.
 By default TinyMCE provides a basic set of editing tools on the toolbar and it is recommended that you adapt the toolbar configuration to match your requirements.

 The toolbar configuration option allows you to choose which items appear on the toolbar as well as the order and grouping of toolbar items.

-Alternatively, multiple toolbars can be used by specifying multiple toolbar options suffixed with a number ie. "toolbar1", "toolbar2", "toolbar3" etc.  If multiple toolbars are used, the original toolbar option will be ignored.
+Additionally, multiple toolbars can be used by specifying multiple toolbar options suffixed with a number i.e. "toolbar1", "toolbar2", "toolbar3", etc. If multiple toolbars are used, the original toolbar option will be ignored.

 To specify the controls that should appear on TinyMCE's toolbar, the toolbar option should be provided with a space separated list of toolbar controls.
 To create groups within this list, please add `"|"` pipe characters between the groups of controls that you would like to create.